ulfloodcenter/lwi-model-naming-conventions/README.md

 ./bin/download-data.sh
 ```

 > This will take a while.
-Go get a coffee, or lunch.
+Go get coffee, or lunch.

 ### Installation
 ```